-This Associate Certificate from IZUNA Computing focuses on writing code in multiple languages including Java, C#, C++, C and Objective-C.
+This Associate Certificate from IZUNA Computing focuses on writing code in multiple languages including Java, C#, C++, C and Swift.
+Elective options include QA and Agile.

-Applied Software Development, ASD is aimed at three audiences: new students who want to learn how to write code in a programming language; existing programmers who want object-oriented and mobile experience; and those who are moving on to advanced IZUNA Computing programs.
+Applied Software Development, ASD is aimed at three audiences: new students who want to learn how to write code in a programming language; legacy programmers who want object-oriented experience; and those who are moving on to other IZUNA Computing programs.

 Successful completion of the ASD program provides skills in IT systems analysis, requirements discovery, critical thinking, process mapping, documentation, technical communication, presentations, and team work.